 The period after you wrap up your final interview with a company and before you officially hear back from them on a decision is filled with emotion.

 And as you’re going through that, you’re constantly refreshing your email to see if a job offer has been submitted.
-You’re checking your phone constantly to see if you just happened to miss a call from the company with some potential good news.

 It’s an exciting time.
 But also a nerve wracking one.